AnirudhBadri/corda/docs/source/hello-world-running.rst

             }
         }

-We can see that the Controller is running the network map service, and is also offering a validating notary service.
+We have three standard nodes, plus a special Controller node that is running the network map service, and is also advertising a validating notary service.
+Feel free to add additional node definitions here to expand the size of the test network.
-The remaining nodes are just standard nodes.

-When we run the ``deployNodes`` task, for each node definition, our build system will:
+We can run this ``deployNodes`` task using Gradle.
+For each node definition, Gradle will:

-* Build a CorDapp jar from the project's source files
+* Package the project's source files into a CorDapp jar
-* Create a node in ``build/nodes`` with the CorDapp installed
+* Create a new node in ``build/nodes`` with our CorDapp already installed

-Let's do that now by running either:
+We can do that now by running the following commands from the root of the project:

 .. code:: python